aussftw/flamy_task/README.md

 yarn start
 ```

-# Game Rules

-Welcome to the Guessing Game!

-The goal of the game is to predict whether the next card will be higher or lower than the current one.
-Here are the rules:

-- A new deck of cards is presented with one card facing up.
-- Your task is to guess whether the next card from the deck will be higher or lower.
-- For each correct guess, you'll earn a point.
-- The game continues until there are no more cards in the deck or you decide to reset the game.
-- Test your luck and see how high you can score!

 ## Step 2: Start your Application

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app: